ECC - Electronic Cheque Clearing Unit

 Cheques are a prominent payment instrument in the Jordanian economy.
 More than 7 million cheques are used annually in Jordan, with their value exceeding 35 billion JOD.
 Given their importance in financial transactions, the Electronic Cheque Clearing Unit is considered a key pillar in the financial ecosystem.

-Benefits of implementing Electronic Cheques Clearing System:
+Benefits of implementing Electronic Cheques Clearing Unit:

 With the introduction of a fully electronic solution that is equipped with advanced communication capacity, the ECCU has helped improve the accuracy of transmitted information through cheques and reduce their processing time.
 Clearing of cheques can be done on the same day regardless of the geographical location of the bank branch.
 With the automation of cheque reading in an end-to-end secure manner, the ECCU has eliminated risks associated with transferring paper cheques physically between banks, significantly reducing transportation and manpower costs, as well as cheque loss and fraud risks.
 The system works 24-hours a day and therefore offers a stretched timeframe for sending cheques regardless of their volume.
 The system further enables verifying in advance the financial position of the issuing bank to ensure the smooth and efficient transfer of funds.
 In addition, its archiving and reporting capabilities have been enhanced, making it easier to monitor and improve data analyses.